2024–25 NFL playoffs: Sunday, January 26, 2025

-NFC Championship: Philadelphia Eagles 55, Washington Commanders 23
+NFC: Philadelphia Eagles 55, Washington Commanders 23

 This was the second ever playoff meeting between Washington and Philadelphia; their first came in the 1990 NFC Wild Card Game, in which the Redskins defeated the Eagles 20–6 at Veterans Stadium in Philadelphia.
 In the regular season, the Eagles and Commanders split the series, with the Eagles winning 26–18 in Philadelphia in Week 14 and the Commanders winning 36–33 in Washington in Week 16.
 This marked the first time that the NFC Championship was a divisional matchup since the Rams and 49ers from the NFC West met in the 2021–22 playoffs and was the first involving NFC East sides since the Giants played the Redskins in 1987.

 This was the ninth NFC Championship Game appearance for the Eagles, who came in with a 4–4 record in the round but won their last two appearances in 2017 and 2022.
 The Commanders made their seventh NFC Championship Game in franchise history and first since their Super Bowl run in 1992; they previously were 5–1 in the round.
 Commanders quarterback Jayden Daniels was the sixth rookie quarterback to start a conference championship in NFL history, hoping to become the first rookie quarterback to reach and start a Super Bowl, while Jalen Hurts sought to become the first quarterback to return to the Super Bowl after losing in his first Super Bowl start since Jim Kelly.

 On their first possession, the Commanders went for it twice on fourth down, their eighth and ninth fourth-down conversion attempts to date in the postseason.
 Their 18-play, first possession drive would end up on a Zane Gonzalez 34-yard field goal.
 The Eagles countered with a Saquon Barkley 60-yard touchdown run on their first play of the game; it was Saquon's third postseason run of 60 yards or more.